Skip to content

 • Vehicle numbers.
 Your vehicle number must be written clearly in large numbers/letters on your windshield and the front windows of your vehicle so the tower operator can see them clearly.
 Unclear numbers can lead to delays or being assigned the wrong number in the timing system.
 We recommend your numbers be at least 6 inches tall for visibility.
 Vinyl decals for permanent numbers are appropriate if properly sized.

 • Passengers.
-You may only have a passenger if your vehicle runs 14.00 sec or slower and you’re not making a pass for bracket racing.
+You may only have a passenger if your vehicle runs 8.95 sec or slower in the eighth mile and you’re not making a pass for bracket racing.
 Limit one passenger at a time when making passes.
 All passengers must be 13 years of age or older.

-• If you want to show your parent or significant other how fast your car goes, we recommend bringing them to a Street Legal day!
+• If you want to show your parent or significant other how fast your car goes, we recommend entering the Test and Tune group!

 • “What does the orange cone on the starting line mean?”
 If your vehicle has street tires, you will be “coned” when you pull up to the starting line.
 This means you must keep your wheels aligned with the orange cone and out of the “groove” on the racing surface when you’re making your pass down the track.
 Street tires tear up surface rubber and we want to keep that groove for vehicles running softer tires.